Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Best Practices:

 • If you’re exposing a flow to guest users, grant the guest user profile access to only the flows they need.
-It is possible to add Run Flows to the guest user profile but we consider that a dangerous practice.
+Although it is possible to add Run Flows to the guest user profile, we consider that a risky practice.

 • Be especially careful with flows that operate in system context.
-We strongly recommend you restricting such flows to a particular set of users, since they have fewer checks and balances in place to protect your data.
+We strongly recommend you restrict those flows to a particular set of users, since they have fewer checks and balances in place to protect your data.

 For LWCs, you can check the running user’s permission assignments to confirm if they have a particular standard or custom permission.
 Directly from JavaScript, you can import Salesforce permissions from the @salesforce/userPermission and @salesforce/customPermission scoped modules.
 Or you can use Apex to check the same.